pitfail/pitfail-reports/report2/report2.rst

 punctuation, such as "$", are prefixed with <<operator>>.
 Keep these conventions in mind when reading the following section.

-As a financial simulator, Pitfail requires interacting with several types of
+As a financial simulator, PitFail requires interacting with several types of
 quantities: (1) volume of stock, (2) stock prices, (3) cash, and (4) fractional
 ownership of an asset.
 These concepts are represented by, respectively, the *Shares*, *Price*, *Dollars*, and *Scale* classes: